crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

 Unfortunately, building a Crosswalk Android apk still requires a lot of dependencies:

-*   **node (and npm)** for your platform (so you can run the scripts in this project)

-*   **git**

-*   **git clone of crosswalk-apk-generator**; you can get this with:

-        git clone <project url tbc> crosswalk-apk-generator

-    Note that if you clone the project to a different directory name (not `crosswalk-apk-generator`), test coverage reporting by blanketjs won't work.
-(It relies on the `scripts.blanket.pattern` property in `package.json`, which includes the clone's directory name to prevent blanketjs from instrumenting code from 3rd party packages.)

-    Once you've got the clone, go to the root directory and use `npm` to install the dependencies:

-        npm install

-*   If you want to distribute apks via an Android app store, you will need your own keystore.
-You can set this up using the Java `keytool` application.
-If you're only debugging your application, you can use the built-in xwalk-android keystore, which crosswalk-apk-generator will use by default.

 *   **Android SDK** for your platform from http://developer.android.com/sdk/index.html.

     Once you've got the Android SDK, run the SDK manager (`SDK Manager.exe` on Windows, `android` on Linux).
 Then install the **Android SDK Build-tools, version 19**.
 Note that while you *may* use other versions of the SDK build tools, these are the ones known to work.